simmsa/personal-website-source/src/pages/blog/dataviz-part1/index.md

 44641 2019-01-nwtc-temp-2m.csv
 ```

-There are 60 minutes in an hour, 24 hours a day, and 31 days in January which works out to (60 * 24 * 31) 44640 minutes.
-Add in an extra row for the titles and 44641 adds up, so lets proceed.
+Lets verify this number.
+Given the first couple of rows it seems like they record the temperature every minute.
+Lets add it up, 60 minutes in an hour, 24 hours a day, and 31 days in January works out to (`60 * 24 * 31`) 44640 minutes.
+Add in an extra row for the titles and 44641 proves that they recorded the temperature every minute.

 # Parsing Data

-To get a feel for parsing lets find the min and max temperatures in degrees farenheit.
+To get a feel for parsing lets find the min and max temperatures in degrees Fahrenheit.

 First lets read the csv rows into an array using the built-in [python csv package](https://docs.python.org/3/library/csv.html)

 ```python
 import csv